-Your employer must implement a respiratory protection program in accordance with 29 CFR 1910.134.
-This program must include written procedures for proper respirator selection, medical evaluations, fit testing, use, cleaning, storage, and maintenance of respirators, and training, as well as procedures to ensure adequate air quality, quantity, and flow for supplied-air respirators.
+Your employer must implement a Respiratory Protection Program in accordance with 29 CFR 1910.134.
+This program must include written procedures for proper respirator selection, medical evaluations, fit testing, use, cleaning, storage, and maintenance of respirators, and training, as well as procedures to ensure adequate air quality, quantity and flow for supplied-air respirators.

 Your employer must ensure that your respirator facepiece fits properly.
-Proper fit of a respirator facepiece is critical.
-Obtaining a proper fit on each employee may require your employer to make available two or three different mask types, in various sizes.
-In order to ensure that your respirator fits properly and that facepiece leakage is minimized, your employer must give you either a qualitative fit test or a quantitative fit test as specified in Appendix A of the Respiratory Protection standard.
+Proper fit of a respirator facepiece is critical and no single facepiece fits all facial configurations equally well.
+Obtaining a proper fit thus may require your employer to make available two or three different mask types, in various sizes, in order that facepiece leakage is minimized for each employee.
+In order to ensure that your respirator fits properly and that facepiece leakage is minimized, your employer must give you either a quantitative or qualitative fit test as specified in Appendix A of 29 CFR 1910.134, Respiratory Protection.